andreaalf97/automatic-wallpaper-changer/README.md

 export DBUS_SESSION_BUS_ADDRESS=$(grep -z DBUS_SESSION_BUS_ADDRESS "$fl" | cut -d= -f2-)

-#echo "DBUS=$DBUS_SESSION_BUS_ADDRESS"

 PATH/TO/anaconda3/bin/conda run -n wallpaper python PATH/TO/automatic-wallpaper-changer/script.py
 ```
 where you have to change the PATH/TO/ parts.
-Then we make this script executable with
+The first part of the script makes sure the `DBUS_SESSION_BUS_ADDRESS` variable is set before executing the Python script.
+It would not be necessary if `script.pt` is run manually, but we need to manually set it because cron only has access to a restricted subset of the system variables.
+We then make this script executable with
 ```
 chmod +x ./cron_run.sh
 ```